sptankard/digitalsecuritycurriculum/pages/02.curriculum/03.secure-your-phone/chapter3.en.md

 ![](/images/Curriculum_img_35.jpg)

 With this, you have successfully enabled the Guided Access feature and can now lock Apps.
-To do so, open the app you want to lock, for instance, the Camera app.
+To do so, open the app you want to lock, for instance, the Camera app.<sup>9 </sup>

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">